Varenne

-Varenne (foaled in Copparo, Italy, 19 May 1995) is a dark bay racing trotter by Waikiki Beach out of Ialmaz by Zebu.
+Varenne (19 May 1995 – 18 August 2026) was an Italian dark bay racing trotter by Waikiki Beach out of Ialmaz by Zebu.

-Varenne is considered to be the best trotter of all time.
-No other trotter has won so many of the most important races in the world and set as many records as Varenne.
+Varenne was considered to be the best trotter of all time.
+He won major international races and set multiple records.

 Overview

-According to several veterinarians, Varenne would never race due to a leg malformation.
-His first owner bought him for $6000, but because of his perceived handicap (chip) sold him after the first race, considering him to have no future as a race horse.
+Varenne was foaled in Copparo, Italy.
+According to several veterinarians, he would never race due to a leg malformation.
+His first owner bought him for $6,000, but because of his perceived handicap (chip) sold him after the first race, considering him to have no future as a race horse.

-Varenne won 62 races (53 GPs-major races) at 11 distances (from 0,99 mile to 1,708 miles), while finishing second six times and third twice from 73 career starts.
+He won 62 races (53 GPs-major races) at 11 distances (from 0.99 mile to 1.708 miles), while finishing second six times and third twice from 73 career starts.
 He earned US$8,750,000 (€6,035,665), a harness-racing record.
 Varenne holds the record as the most widely traveled horse in the history of horse racing, winning in 7 countries and on two continents.